aloskutov/eleventy-plugin-codepen/readme.md

 </html>
 ```

-To optionally add Codepen's javascript code to all pages, paste in the template (Nunjucks):
+To optionally add Codepen's javascript code to all pages, paste in the template:

 ```html
 ...